 “[On it.]”
 The waitress spun a dress-flaring curtsy for the tour group, whipping her long braid.
 “Welcome!
 If your tour leaves you hungry for more Sheridan, stay a night upstairs in my sisters’ apartment!
 Breakfast is complimentary.”

 Jay sat across from the Chinese couple and the man in sunglasses.
 On Jay’s left, Eva helped her daughter read a children’s menu.
 Michael sat on Jay’s right and clapped his hands.
 “Let us introduce ourselves!
 You know my name is Michael.”
-He gestured to the Chinese couple and flawlessly flipped between regional dialects, many of which Jay did not recognize. “[Any of those sound familiar?
+He gestured to the Chinese couple and flipped flawlessly between regional dialects. “[Any of those sound familiar?
 I learn lots of languages.]”

 Zhang raised his eyebrows. “[I’m impressed, but English might be more accommodating.]”